WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 ### Alternatives to Built-in Integer Types

-The reason that `REPR_TYPE` is restricted to built-in integer types is that a number of features require the use of a higher - or lower-capacity type.
+The reason that `ReprType` is restricted to built-in integer types is that a number of features require the use of a higher - or lower-capacity type.
 Supporting alias templates are defined to provide `fixed_point` with the means to invoke integer types of